 In its eighth package of sanctions published on 6th October, 2022, the EU set out how the intended price cap mechanism would interact with the current restrictions.
+The European Commission has also published a Q&A on the application of the price cap, which can be found here.

-Following implementation of the price cap, it is now only permitted to carry Russian crude oil and other petroleum products to non-EU countries if the purchase price per barrel does not exceed the published price cap, which is currently \$60 per barrel.
+Following implementation of the price cap, the carriage of Russian crude oil falling within CN code 2709 00 and other petroleum products falling within CN code 2710 is permitted to non-EU countries if the purchase price per barrel does not exceed the published price cap.